Ahmad Sa'adat: Imprisonment by Israel

 On 14 March 2006, the American and British monitors were withdrawn from the Jericho prison where Sa'adat and five other security prisoners were being held citing lack of security, and Israeli forces then launched Operation Bringing Home the Goods, surrounding the prison to prevent the escape of the security prisoners, including Sa'adat.
 In the ensuing stand-off, Palestinian guards left the prison but 200 prisoners refused to surrender.
 A ten-hour standoff ensued, with Israeli soldiers besieging the prison and clashing with Palestinian Authority security personnel, as Sa'adat and five other prisoners barricaded themselves inside.
 During the course of the standoff, two Palestinian security officers were killed and 28 wounded, and Sa'adat eventually ordered his men to lay down their arms and surrender.

 Israeli military forces took Sa'adat and the other five security prisoners into custody.
 On 25 December 2008, an Israeli military court sentenced Sa'adat to 30 years in prison for heading an "illegal terrorist organization" and for his responsibility for all actions carried out by his organization, particularly for the murder of Rehavam Ze'evi.
 The judges said:

 There is no doubt that the accused controls the PFLP.
 When we consider the appropriate sentence for someone who headed a murderous terrorist organization, we take into account not only his position, but his actions as well.
 The offenses the accused has been convicted of indicate that he initiated and participated in military activity with the aim of killing innocent people.

 There was speculation that Hamas was attempting to include Sa'adat among the Palestinian prisoners released in the October 2011 Gilad Shalit prisoner exchange.
 Israel refused to include Sa'adat in the final deal.

 Sa'adat was placed in solitary confinement.
 In 2010, the Israeli Supreme Court refused an appeal by Sadaat to be let out of solitary confinement, accepting the prosecution's claim that there was evidence Sa'adat had sent messages to terrorist operatives from within prison.

 On 27 September 2011, Sa'adat and other members of the PFLP (hundreds according to an Amnesty International report) held in Israeli prisons began a hunger strike to protest against worsening Israeli prison policies and solitary confinement.

 The hunger strike was overshadowed by the deal agreed between Hamas and Israel for the release of over 1,000 Palestinian prisoners in exchange for captured soldier Gilad Shalit.
 The prisoners' swap deal left out Sa'adat.

 Sa'adat and the other PFLP prisoners ended their hunger strike on 17 October 2011, the 21st day of the hunger strike, after Israeli prison authorities agreed to end solitary confinements.

+In 2022, while still in prison, he was re-elected as leader of the PFLP.
+Jamil Mezher was named as deputy leader.

+On 1 October 2023, Ahmad Sa'adat and 90 others Palestinian prisoners in Israel were suddenly moved from Ramon prison to Nafha prison, the week before the full-scale war began on 7 October 2023.